git-pull/tao-of-tmux/manuscript/01-thinking-tmux.md

 detach your IRC and "idle" in your favorite channels, stay online on instant messengers, and get back to your messages when you return.

+I've even see people (myself included) use it to keep development servers running.
+Hearty emphasis on *development*, I would advise daemonizing and wrapping your production web applications using a tool like [supervisor](http://supervisord.org/) with its own safe environmental settings.

-Any general workspace you'd normally use in a terminal for any task, with the benefit of you being able to persist it
+Any general workspace you'd normally use in a terminal for any task, with the benefit of you being able to persist it.
+That includes projects or repetitive efforts you'd multitask on.

 Q> ### Does tmux persist sessions after restarts?
 Q>